Adversarial Dependence Minimization: Conclusion

 \subsection{Self-Supervised Learning}

-Following SimCLR~\citep{chen2020SimCLR_ssl} and the SSL techniques built on it \citep{zbontar2021barlow_ssl,caron2021DINO_ssl,bardes2021vicreg_ssl}, we learn representations by training a network to be invariant to data augmentations.
-Intuitively, it enforces consistency between the input and the output by pushing two augmentations of the same image to lie close in the embedding space, i.e. a small change in the input should not lead to a completely different output.
-Furthermore, in a similar spirit to decorrelation SSL techniques~\citep{huang2018decorrelated_bn, zbontar2021barlow_ssl}, our ADMin algorithm prevents dimensional collapse~\citep{jing2021understand_ssl_dim_collapse} by pushing representations to be minimally redundant.
-However, unlike those approaches, ours is not bound to pairwise decorrelation and can thus eliminate all forms of redundancies.

-In practice, we sample a mini-batch of $n$ images and duplicate every image.
-We then apply different data augmentations to the two views of each image and enforce invariance by minimizing the MSE between the representations $\vz$ and $\vz^\prime$ from corresponding augmented views:
+SSL aims to learn representations without labels that transfer well to downstream tasks.
+Following common practice~\citep{chen2020SimCLR_ssl,zbontar2021barlow_ssl}, we train a model by pushing two views of the same image to lie close in the embedding space.
+Specifically, given a mini-batch of $n$ images, we duplicate each image, apply different augmentations to the two views, and minimize the MSE between the resulting embeddings $\vz$ and $\vz^\prime$.